fadado/shed/docs/reference-hub.md

         info [OPTIONS]
             Display system-wide information
         inspect [OPTIONS] CONTAINER | IMAGE [CONTAINER | IMAGE...]
-            WARNING: recommended 'query' instead
-        login [OPTIONS] [SERVER]
+            Return low-level information on a container or image login [OPTIONS] [SERVER]
             Register or log in to a Docker registry server logout [OPTIONS] [SERVER]
             Log out from a Docker registry server pull [OPTIONS] NAME[:TAG | @DIGEST]
-            Pull an image or a repository from a Docker registry server push [OPTIONS] NAME[:TAG]
+            Pull an image or a repository from a Docker registry server Pull an image or a repository from a registry push [OPTIONS] NAME[:TAG]
-            Push an image or a repository to a Docker registry server query [OPTIONS] CONTAINER | IMAGE [QUERY]
+            Push an image or a repository to a registry query [OPTIONS] CONTAINER | IMAGE [QUERY]
             Return YAML formated information on a container or image search [OPTIONS] TERM
-            Search for an image on the Docker Hub version [OPTIONS]
+            Search the Docker Hub for images
+        version [OPTIONS]
             Show the Docker version information